 Why does erectile dysfunction affect more men later in life?

 ED is very common in men aged 40-70, though it can affect men of all ages.

-Male sexual arousal is made up of a complex web of hormones, muscles, blood vessels, and brain activity – emotions can also play a key role too.
-So, there are a number of physical and psychological factors that can influence whether you’re able to get and keep an erection or not.
+Male sexual arousal is made up of a complex web of hormones, muscles, blood vessels, and brain activity.
+Emotions can play a key role too.
+So, there are a number of physical and psychological factors that can influence whether or not you’re able to get and keep an erection.
 Some physical or psychological factors alone can be the cause, while other times, it can be a combination of both.

 The reason that ED is so common after the age of 40 is that many of the physical and physiological conditions that can cause it can often crop up later in life.

 Diabetes.
-In the UK, Diabetes is most common in people between the ages of 50 and 80, and it’s a leading cause of ED.
-Diabetes is most likely to affect a man’s sexual function if it’s uncontrolled because it can damage blood vessels and the nervous system, which can limit blood flow to sexual organs, and decrease penis sensitivity.
+In the UK, Diabetes is most common in people between the ages of 40 and 64, and it’s a leading cause of ED.
+If uncontrolled, diabetes can affect a man’s sexual function.
+This is because it can damage blood vessels and the nervous system, which can limit blood flow to sexual organs and decrease penis sensitivity.